If you need help accessing our website, call 855-698-9991

 Skip to main content

-Surgeons at NYU Langone’s Abdominal Core Health Program are recognized leaders in the field of hernia repair and abdominal wall reconstruction using the most advanced robotic surgical techniques.
+Surgeons at NYU Langone’s Abdominal Core Health and Hernia Program are recognized leaders in the field of hernia repair and abdominal wall reconstruction using the most advanced robotic surgical techniques.
 Our team specializes in repairing all types of hernia, including complex hernias and those that have recurred after a prior surgery.
+Learn more about our expertise in complex hernia repair and abdominal wall reconstruction and the surgeons who perform these procedures.

 The abdominal wall is made up of the muscles and other connective tissue that wrap around your body like a wide band.
 It extends from the bottom of your breastbone, or sternum, to your pelvis.
-These vital muscles and tissue protect the organs in your abdomen, holding them in place, and are essential to your overall stability, balance, and ability to lead an active life.
+These vital muscles and tissue, which protect the organs in your abdomen by holding them in place, are essential to your overall stability, balance, and ability to lead an active life.

 Hernia Repair